b. Robert Dwayne Womack, 4th March 1944, Cleveland, Ohio, U.S.A.

 traditions - 1999 / sleepwalking - 2001 (rae and christian album release)

-Bobby Womack is a fine soul singer, whose best work stands amongst those of Black music's finest singer / songwriters, and is still touring in 2011.
+Bobby Womack was s a fine soul singer, whose best work stands amongst those of Black music's finest singer / songwriters, and was still touring until recently.

 Fly Me To The Moon (Minit Records 1968)